-While a large part of humanity benefits from the advantages of solar cells, LEDs and other optoelectronic devices, some scientists are striving to find new materials and structures that enable new developments in optoelectronic technologies.
+While a large part of humanity benefits from the advantages of solar cells, LEDs and other optoelectronic devices, some scientists are striving to find materials and structures that enable new developments in optoelectronic technologies.

 Norbert Koch (Professor at the Humboldt-Universität zu Berlin, and research group leader in that university and at the Helmholtz-Zentrum Berlin) belongs to the latter group of qualified people.

 Prof. Koch studied technical physics at the Technische Universität Graz (Austria), where he also did his doctoral studies in solid-state physics.
 He spent two years as postdoc at Princeton University (USA).
 In 2003, he started setting up a research group at the Humboldt-Universität zu Berlin, where he was appointed as professor in 2009.
 His scientific production has more than 16,300 citations and his h-index is 66 (Google Scholar).

 This scientist will be in September in Balneário Camboriú (Brazil), giving a plenary lecture at the XVIII B-MRS Meeting.
 In the talk, he will speak about very promising structures in the field of optoelectronics, which are based on a combination of organic and inorganic materials.

 See our mini interview with Professor Norbert Koch.